islamic-network/uae-awqaf-khutba-downloader/README.md

 ## How to use It

+## One script for everything

+Just run ```download.sh```.
+Ensure that in api.php line 52 has all the years api json files need to be recreated.

+## Downloading the files

 This utility requires PHP 8.0+ (at least that's what it has been tested with) and composer.

 You can only download khutbas for one month at a time, technically, and the below process documents how to aggregate that.
 Unforunately a crawler is